Terms and Data Sources

-The data from the AFL-CIO Executive Paywatch database draws from company proxy statements that are filed with the U.S. Securities and Exchange Commission for the latest fiscal years.
-It includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
-The compensation year reported on the website denotes the fiscal year as reported in the proxy statements.
-This data is updated, usually monthly, throughout the year.
-Industry classifications are based on Standard Industrial Classification codes obtained from proxy statements.
+The data from the AFL-CIO Executive Paywatch database draws from company proxy statements that are filed with the U.S. Securities and Exchange Commission.
+The database includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
+Industry classifications are based on Global Industry Classification Standard codes.

 CEO Name and Company: The name of the CEO and company affiliation is derived from the proxy statement.
-The website does not adjust for CEO changes at a company after the fiscal year (or both CEOs are listed if their compensation was equal).
+The highest-paid CEO is displayed for companies that had more than one CEO during the fiscal year (or both CEOs are listed if their compensation was equal).

 Salary: Salary paid to the CEO for the fiscal year.